-9.6 - CCIM CHAPTERS
+9.6 - CCIM Chapters

 The first CCIM Chapter was formed in Northern California in 1972.
-Almost twenty-five years later, there are more than 60 local CCIM Chapters throughout the U.S and the world.
+Almost twenty-five years later, there are more than 55+ Chapters throughout the U.S and the world.

 The focus of the local chapter is the same today as it was then: